 Here is a blog post I have had in the hopper since last spring.

 It is one of those posts that I used to laugh at when I would see bloggers share.

 They don’t have any material, so they are using up old stuff.

 Yep, and damn proud of it.

-Oh, and I will be sharing those old Chicago Parent posts every once in a while.
+Oh, and I will share those old Chicago Parent posts every once in a while.